 Lighting:

-Headroom: 1.98 m.
+Headroom under beams: 1.98 m.
 Functional space:

-Laminate worktop with molded wood edge.
+Formica worktop with moulded wooden edge.

 Stainless steel sink.

-Cutting board.
+Chopping board.

-Storage under the stove.
+Storage below the stove.

-Bottle storage along the bulkhead.
+Bottle storage along the wall.

-Shelving along the hull.
+Storage shelves along the hull.

 Storage under the sink.

-Bin under the sink.
+Trash under the sink.

 Openings/lighting:

-Light strip above the stove, two-burner grill, and ceiling light above the sink.
+Strip light above the stove, two-burner grill, and ceiling light above the sink.

 Opening porthole with curtains above the stove for good ventilation.